 A radio station, in use this time.
 Nothing here.

 Pontifical Academy of Sciences:

 ???
-Aren’t the catholic church the ones who for the last two thousand years have been trying to suppress science and progress?
-Apparently… and apparently this is a building dedicated to scientific research… Which is odd considering how Science and the church don’t get along… But even odder is the fact that Stephen Hawking is a member… Yes… really… and previous members have included Marconi, Niels Bohr, Ernest Rutherford and Erwin Schrodinger… Not people you would expect to be working in cahoots with the Vatican… So… either they’re covering something up or there’s a conspiracy going on… I’ll let you take your pick but you’ve got to admit… It’s odd!
+Aren’t the Catholic church the ones who, for the last two thousand years, have been trying to suppress science and progress?
+Apparently… And apparently this is a building dedicated to scientific research.
+Which is odd considering how Science and the church don’t get along all that often.
+Even odder is the fact that Stephen Hawking is a member… Yes… Really!
+And previous members have included Marconi, Niels Bohr, Ernest Rutherford and Erwin Schrodinger.
+Not people you would expect to be working in cahoots with the Vatican.
+You’ve got to admit… It’s odd!